 Known as raspados, raspas are snow cones: cups or plastic bags of shaved ice seasoned by different syrups, in some cases topped with fruit and condensed milk (raspar = to scrape).
-Temperature levels are currently increasing up and up, so what much better method to cool off than with the light and rejuvenating sweet taste of snow cones, snow-balls, and shaved ices.
+Temperature levels are currently increasing up and up, so what much better way to cool off with the light and rejuvenating sweet taste of snow cones, snow-balls, and shaved ices.

 1. Ice Scrapers

-The Thai-style ice cream truck likewise provides snow-balls near the school, with unique mixes varying from Keep Austin Weird (a basket of strawberry, grape, blue raspberry, tiger’s blood, pineapple, and banana) to Longhorn (orange naturally).
+The Thai-style ice cream truck also provides snow-balls near the school, with unique mixes varying from Keep Austin Weird (a basket of strawberry, grape, blue raspberry, tiger’s blood, pineapple, and banana) to Longhorn (orange naturally).
 Go excessive by including vanilla rolled ice cream to the snow-ball.

 2. Casey’s New Orleans Snowballs

-The family-run organization has more than 60 tastes readily available, consisting of sugar-free alternatives, all made with internal syrups.
+The family-run company has more than 60 tastes readily available, consisting of sugar-free alternatives, all made with internal syrups.
 There are typical New Orleans tastes (chocolate and cream) to elegant mixes, like the Boston cream pie with custard syrup.